robotlovesyou/rexx-tangle-gnome-rescue/README.md

 * Add moving platforms: Done but gnomes need to correctly move while player is on them
 * Gnomes - Handle approaching platforms
 * Gnomes - Handle JUMPING: partially done but needs animation
-* Gnomes - Handle STRAYING when the player is IDLE: partially done but needs further work.(see below)
+* Gnomes - Handle STRAYING when the player is IDLE: partially done but needs to switch to wander state after a given time
 * ~~new GnomeFollowState can sometimes get stuck and jump.
 Need to detect when stuck and react appropriately~~
 * ~~Straying gnomes need to eventually enter wander state~~
 * ~~Straying gnomes need to react to gravity in the event that they walk off a ledge.~~